ml-archive/nstack-pre-migration-to-nstack-io/README.md

     ]
 }
 ```
-Set client to foundation in `droplet.json`
+Make sure that client is set to foundation in `droplet.json` because the engine client does not properly support the required SSL connections.
 ```json
   ...
   "client": "foundation",